 Are profits lower with a wholesaler?

 Wholesalers require a discount.
 This is usually 40% or higher in most cases.
-Profits are always going to be lower when a book is purchased anywhere outside of the publishers own website, naturally when shops are given discounts, the net sale is going to be lower – however, going with shops means the market expands and gives the book a further reach, so in almost all cases, it is worth it.
+Profits are always going to be lower when a book is purchased anywhere outside of the publishers own website.
+Naturally, when shops are given discounts, the net sale is going to be lower – however, going with shops means the market expands and gives the book a further reach.

 Why do some wholesalers not accept new books?

-Smaller wholesalers and wholesalers outside of the UK where we are based, can have stricter terms.
-E.g. the book must already show some good sales, there must be a printer nearby, they have to receive 80% discount on consignment (sale or return terms – see below).
-Sometimes their terms cannot be met, luckily there are a lot of wholesalers, so there are plenty to approach.
+Smaller wholesalers and wholesalers outside of the UK can have stricter terms.
+The book must already show some good sales, there must be a printer nearby, they have to receive 80% discount on consignment (sale or return terms – see below).
+Sometimes their terms cannot be met, but luckily there are plenty of wholesalers.

 Why do Wholesalers require sale or return terms?
 (Consignment).

-In order to have less loss, and more space in their warehouse, wholesalers almost always require their books be on a sale or return basis.
+In order to avoid loss and have more space in their warehouse, wholesalers almost always require their books be on a sale or return basis.
 Sale or return or ‘consignment’ means when a wholesaler orders from a publisher they: 1) Only pay once the book is sold to a retailer 2) if no retailer is interested, they have 90 days (sometimes longer) to return the book to the publisher.

 Why is my book not always showing ‘in stock’ with various wholesalers?